 download our free printable vegan grocery list

 Grab your free PDF and sign up for our newsletter by entering your email below!

 Since we cannot tell you exactly which item to get and if it’s vegan or not, we want to equip you with the knowledge of checking for yourself to see whether or not it’s vegan-approved.

 Quite a few items at the store feature some type of vegan label nowadays — there are a few official labels and some that have been put there by the producers themselves.

-There are also several apps like Is It Vegan? which you can use by scanning a code or searching for products and ingredients.
+There are also apps that you can use by scanning a code or searching for products and ingredients.

 When reading labels yourself, here are some ingredients to look out for which symbolize that the product in question is not vegan: